MAKING PUBLIC TRANSIT ACCESSIBLE

 Bright contrasting color is added to designate flooring variations, allowing visually impaired users to easily identify potential tripping hazards and find their way inside the vehicle.
 Color can also be applied to grab handles to highlight them.

-Enhancing the quality of life and preserving the independence of riders by integrating specialized features and accessibility solutions.
+Enhancing the quality of life and preserving the autonomy of riders by integrating specialized features and accessibility solutions.
 That’s smart!